⚠️ Career Guide

 92 Series - Logistics / Supply (Army)

-Military logisticians are critical hires for disaster logistics, supply chain continuity, and emergency resource distribution planning roles.
+Military logisticians are critical hires for disaster logistics, supply chain continuity, and emergency resource distribution.
+FEMA and the Red Cross actively recruit logistics backgrounds.

 Industry Knowledge Transfer